Karel Kutlvašr: Biography

 After his release from prison, he lived with his wife until his death in Prague-Vršovice, Rybalkova 69.
-As he was awarded a retirement pension of only CZK 230 per month, he made a living first as a security guard in the Prague Castle Riding School and after having to leave, he worked as a night porter in the Nuselský Brewery.
+As he was awarded a retirement pension of only CSK 230 per month, he made a living first as a security guard in the Prague Castle Riding School and after having to leave, he worked as a night porter in the Nusle Brewery.
 He died suddenly during a medical examination on 2 October 1961 in the Motol University Hospital in the office of doctor MUDr.
 Endta, whose father fought by his side in the Czechoslovak legions.

 In 1968, the Municipal Court in Prague overturned all charges from 1948 and 1949.
 However, it was not fully rehabilitated until after November 1989.
 In memoriam he was promoted to General of the Army and was awarded the Milan Rastislav Stefanik Order.

 On 28 October 2017 the President of the Republic, Miloš Zeman, awarded him in memoriam the Order of the White Lion of the 1st Class Military Group for extraordinary merits for the defense and security of the state.